cloudquill/azure-resume/README.md

 - Frontend folder contains the website
 - main.js contains visitor counter code
 - The NuGet Package version used are both 3.0.10 and 4.5.1
-- After enabling CDN services for static website, visiting the endpoint hostname may bring up an error page.
+- After enabling CDN services for static website, visiting the endpoint hostname may bring up an error page that nothing can be found.
 Simply purge all cached content and reload the website.